2020 VCDL Lobby Day: State of emergency

 Governor Ralph Northam received advance warning that "out-of-state militia groups and hate groups" were planning to come to the event to "intimidate and to cause harm" to the demonstrators, which led him to declare a state of emergency ahead of the event.

 Three members, including two US citizens and one Canadian national, of the neo-Nazi group The Base—of which were hostile to the beliefs of the protesters—were arrested in Maryland by the FBI days before the event and charged with harboring illegal aliens, unlawful possession and interstate transportation of a machine gun with intent to commit a felony, and, for the Canadian national, being an alien in possession of firearms and ammunition.
 Although initial reporting on the arrest of the three neo-Nazis implied a connection to the VCDL rally, neither press release from the US Attorney's Office for the District of Maryland nor the court documents from the prosecution of the arrested neo-Nazis stated they planned to attend the rally.
 The group hoped that the rally would kickstart a second civil war, which would culminate with a neo-Nazi coup of the United States Government.

 Demonstration

 A reported 22,000 people demonstrated, less than half of the number of attendees predicted by the rally's organizers.
 Speakers at the event included Stephen Willeford, Republican State Senator Amanda Chase, Republican Delegate Nick Freitas, and Republican Delegate John McGuire.
 The event concluded peacefully.

+Members of The Base, a neo-Nazi group, believed that the rally could have been the powder keg needed to ignite their predicted Boogaloo race war, although no violence resulted.